NordicESMhub/GEO4962/_episodes/11-running_analyzing.md

 ~~~
 {: .language-python}

-And here is a static example of what you should see (although it shoon your screen the widget will give you more options):
+And here is a static example of what you should see, although on your screen the widget will give you more options:

 <img src="../fig/ipyleaflet-Oslo.png">